 Thankfully, most causes of excess shedding in cats are easily treatable.
 And of course, some shedding is inevitable—that’s cats!
 While it’s not possible to stop a cat from shedding completely, there are ways to control the mess.

 Brushing your cat helps remove dead hair and fur, and can even lessen the number of hairballs your cat expels.
 Plus, as VCA Animal Hospitals explains, “daily brushing will dramatically cut down on the amount of loose hair and cat dander floating around the home.”
 That’s good news for folks with allergies!

 Diet is another way to control shedding.
-As explained by Dr. Jennifer Coates on WebMD, diets high in whole animal protein and an appropriate balance of essential omega-3 and omega-6 fatty acids will help keep your cat’s coat and skin healthy.
+Diets high in whole animal protein and an appropriate balance of essential omega-3 and omega-6 fatty acids will help keep your cat’s coat and skin healthy.